Nancy Zieman: Background

 Zieman was born on June 21, 1953, and raised on a dairy farm in Wisconsin.
 She was the daughter of Ralph and Barbara Luedtke.
 Zieman graduated from the University of Wisconsin–Stout with double majors in home economics and journalism.
 She married Richard Zieman in 1977.
 Some of her early jobs included working for a national sewing chain store in Chicago and as a freelance sewing instructor in Minnesota.

 In 1979, she founded Nancy's Notions, a direct mail company specializing in sewing notions, supplies and accessories.
 Nancy's Notions was purchased by the Tacony Corporation of St. Louis, Missouri, in 2003.
 She was an author and a designer for the McCall Pattern Company and Clover Needlecraft.

-Bell's Palsy
+Bell's palsy

 Zieman's face was partially paralyzed due to Bell's palsy.
 She acquired it due to an ear infection when she was a toddler.
 Zieman was always open about her condition; she wrote about it, was interviewed by journalists, and hosted a segment on her television show with medical professionals.
-She jokingly referred to herself as "the Poster Child for Bell's Palsy."
+She jokingly referred to herself as "the Bell's Palsy Poster Child."

 Zieman wrote that "sewing became my outlet, passion, and eventual career" because "winning a ribbon at the county fair, or a prize through the Make It Yourself with Wool contest, required skill not looks."